ZenHubHQ/zenhub-enterprise/README.md

 > ⚠️ **NOTE:** TLS is not taken into account here, depending on what is installed on your cluster, it could also be handled by the Ingress

+> ⚠️ **NOTE:** If you are using SAML SSO or LDAP for your GitHub Enterprise Server, ensure the top and second level domain used by ZenHub are identical to that used by GitHub.
+This will help ensure that ZenHub can retrieve public assets (like user avatars) from GitHub.

 ## 6. Deployment

 When you are ready to deploy your cluster, you can review the diff via: